 SVA students of every discipline derive great educational benefit from being able to study the work of celebrated artists, hear them speak at lectures, or even get the chance to meet them in person—all right here at the College.

-The SVA Chelsea Gallery is open Monday through Thursday 10 am to 6 pm, Friday 10 am to 5 pm, Saturday 10 am to 6 pm, and is closed Sunday and federal holidays.
+The SVA Chelsea Gallery is open Monday through Saturday 10am to 6pm, and is closed Sunday and federal holidays.
+The gallery closes at 5:00pm on Fridays through Labor Day.
 The gallery is accessible by wheelchair.
 For more information, or to purchase student's work (the gallery takes no commission), please call 212.592.2145.

 Featured Events & Exhibitions